 Employment Assistance Service for Newcomers

-The Employment Assistance Service (EAS) works collaboratively with other PEIANC departments (Community Connections Program, Newcomer Settlement Services, Cultural Inclusion Training, Youth Settlement Services, and the Community Outreach Team) to provide an integrated, wrap-around employment service tailored to meet the specific barriers faced by newcomers to Canada.
+The Employment Assistance Service (EAS) works collaboratively with other PEIANC departments (Community Connections Program, Newcomer Settlement Services, Cultural Inclusion Training, Youth Settlement Services, and the Community Engagement Team) to provide an integrated, wrap-around employment service tailored to meet the specific barriers faced by newcomers to Canada.

 If you are a newcomer to Canada, after you arrive on PEI and have registered with PEIANC, you can make an appointment to meet with an EAS Employment Counsellor for support when considering your career options.
-The Employment Counsellor will begin by asking you questions about your education, previous work experience, skills, and your qualifications.
+The Employment Counsellor will begin by asking you questions about your education, previous work experience, skills, and qualifications.

 EAS helps you become an independent job seeker by: